How NaNoWriMo Works for Educators

 8. Track student progress.

-Go to the Classroom Admin area to see how students are doing, and even click through to read their novels.
+The Classroom Admin area, which is visible only to those with educator accounts, will allow you to see how students are doing, and even click through to read their novels.

 Admin area